 The main reason dogs have such problems with dental health is they don’t have opposable thumbs and have trouble holding a tooth brush.
 It’s no wonder they have potty breath!
 There are many products available for helping to keep your dog’s smile bright, from dental treats to chew toys.
+Dingo Ringo, for instance, is a special treat for dogs that massages the gum and removes tartar.
 But the best way to stay ahead of canine tooth problems is to brush your dog’s teeth.

 Dogs probably won’t open wide for you without some training.
 Ideally you should brush your dog’s teeth after every meal, just as you do your own.
 But any amount of brushing you can manage will reduce dental problems and save you the cost of professional cleaning.